turboflakes/crunch/README.md

 - **Polkadot**: 12gPFmRqnsDhc9C5DuXyXBFA23io5fSGtKTSAimQtAWgueD2
 - **Kusama**: FZsMKYHoQG1dAVhXBMyC7aYFYpASoBrrMYsAn1gJJUAueZX

-You could also Star the Github project or make a pull request for a new feature.
+You could also Star the Github project :)

-In case you find a bug, please open a Github issue [here](https://github.com/turboflakes/crunch/issues).
+## Finish

+> "Study hard what interests you the most in the most undisciplined, irreverent and original manner possible."
+― Richard Feynmann

+Enjoy `crunch`.